yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 Another way to fix this problem should be to flash a "working" linksys firmware, configure your router and revert to openwrt.

+= Source port mismatch with atftp =

+If you get 'source port mismatch, check bypassedtimeout: retrying...' error when trying to upload firmware, there is probably something wrong with your arp table.
+First try clearing it by using 'arp -d 192.168.1.1' and retry.
+You can check which mac address your computer sees with 'arp -a'.
+If clearing didn't help, you can also try setting MAC address (under MAC address clone in basic setup) to mac address that your computer sees.
+Upload should work afterwards.
+I had this problem with wrt54gs.

 = Getting help =
 Still stuck? see [http://openwrt.org/support] for information on where to get help.